ejwillemse/BAN313/chapter3.md

 test_output_contains("maxOrders", incorrect_msg = "You did not view the actual value `maxOrders`.") test_output_contains("pStockOut", incorrect_msg = "You did not view the actual value `pStockOut`.")

 success_msg("Correct!
-We have no successfully fitted a uniform distribution to the number of units ordered per day and used the distribution to emperically calculate the probability of a stockout.")
+We have now successfully fitted a uniform distribution to the number of units ordered per day and used the distribution to emperically calculate the probability of a stockout.")
 ```